fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://hackerone-hackers.affinity.co/">-Leaked H1's Employees Email addresses,meeting info on private bug bounty program</a>

+<a href="https://www.ryanpickren.com/safari-uxss">-Hacking the Apple Webcam (again)</a>

+<a href="https://hackerone.com/reports/1404612">-Multiple vulnerability leading to account takeover in TikTok SMB subdomain.</a>

+<a href="https://tuhin1729.medium.com/story-of-my-hacking-dutch-government-46b7a3c8b75a">-Story of my hacking Dutch Government</a>

+<a href="https://portswigger.net/daily-swig/gitlab-triages-bug-bounty-reported-flaws-with-latest-release">-GitLab triages bug bounty-reported flaws with latest release</a>

+<a href="https://medium.com/@Hossam.Mesbah/he-is-already-here-privileges-escalation-due-to-invalidating-current-users-148069015716">-He is already here: Privileges escalation due to invalidating current users</a>

 <a href="https://medium.com/immunefi/hacking-the-blockchain-an-ultimate-guide-4f34b33c6e8b">-Hacking the Blockchain: An Ultimate Guide</a>

 <a href="https://curtbraz.medium.com/a-konami-code-for-vuln-chaining-combos-1a29d0a27c2a">-A Konami Code for Vuln Chaining Combos</a>